nical/notes/gfx-2d/bezier/Forward differencing.md

 Note that for the fourth derivative is zero since we have a cubic polynomial, and the third one is constant.
-Applying this method to the quadratic bézier curve will yiel fewer terms with the third derivative being nil.
+Applying this method to the quadratic bézier curve will yield fewer terms with the third derivative being null.

 Taylor series of the cubic bézier curve polynomial: